Beneath the moonlight glints a tiny fragment of silver, a fraction of a line…

 “Hi Mum, Dad.
 Is everything alright?”

-“Did we disturb your reading son?” his father said, looking contrite.
-“We’re sorry, our debate got a bit passionate at the end there.”
-Michael chuckled.
+“Did we disturb your reading, Son?” his father asked, looking contrite.
+“Our debate got a bit passionate at the end there.”

 Harry and his mother exchanged knowing smiles.
 Professor Evans-Verres viewed arguments as uncivilized, and so any he participated in were automatically elevated in status to “debate.”
 “It’s alright.
 I just couldn’t help but overhear,” Harry said with mild emphasis, “and it sounded like a letter arrived for me?”